PsyLabsWeb3/celo-word-search/README.md

 - Access control is implemented using OpenZeppelin's AccessControl
 - Reentrancy protection is implemented where necessary
 - Proper validation of inputs and state changes
+- Modular architecture for better security isolation
+- All contracts are verified on Sourcify for transparency

 ### Best Practices